 Simon’s talents make him a role model for many aspiring chefs.
-He takes his responsibility to nurturing young talent seriously, training chefs to Michelin standards and mentoring them to compete in national and international competitions.
+He takes his responsibility to develop young talent seriously, training chefs to Michelin standards and mentoring them to compete in national and international competitions.
 Simon also works closely with catering colleges, regularly taking on chefs for work experience throughout the year.